 Canillas de Aceituno belongs to the network of magical villages (pueblos mágicos) of Spain.
 To be part of this a village must meet a range of aspects that makes it special, memorable, magical, such as: authenticity, quality, monuments, natural beauty and beautiful landscapes, the taste of local products and gastronomy, festivities and traditions.
 They are unique villages that will stay in your memory.
 Magical villages are therefore attractive and unique destinations that are definitely worth a visit!

-Canillas de Aceituno has a number of small grocery stores, a bakery, 2 butchers, several tapas bars and 4 good restaurants: La Maroma, la Sociedad, Nebula and Bodegón de Juan Maria.
+Canillas de Aceituno has a number of small grocery stores, a bakery, 2 butchers, several tapas bars and 3 good restaurants: La Sociedad, Nebula and Bodegón de Juan Maria.
 There is also a modern pharmacy and a bank with an ATM.
-On Friday mornings there is a small market at the beginning of the village in front of La Maroma restaurant.
+On Friday mornings there is a small market on the square at the beginning of the village.

 Festivities (Ferias) are an important part of life in southern Spain.
 Each village has its own festive day, which is often celebrated until late at night.
 In Canillas de Aceituno the 'Día de la Morcilla' (Black Pudding Day) is celebrated on the last Sunday of April.
 This event attracts many people from all over Andalusia to taste the local delicacy.
 In May the Romería de San Isídro takes place, a procession and celebration in honor of the patron saint of the farmers.
 The Feria in the second week of August is a three-day festivity with performances, all kinds of activities and a foam party for the children.

 The village is small, cosy and lively.
 It has a bakery, a few small supermarkets, good restaurants and unlike many other villages it is not yet very touristic.Robert and Janieta